-If you’re like me, you been working from home for the past few weeks and you’re starting to really feel cooped up.
+If you’re like me, and a lot of others around the world, you’ve been working from home for the past few weeks and you’re starting to really feel cooped up.
 So I wanted to tell you about a book that will give you a feel for getting out in the world, Atlas Obscura.

 As the name suggests, it’s an atlas.
 But unlike a normal atlas, Atlas Obscura collects information on all of the weirdest and most interesting places.